The Triple Challenge Awaits

-- Packet Pick Up: Triple Challenge participants must retrieve their race packets on Friday at the Multisport & Fitness Expo.
+- Packet Pick Up: Triple Challenge participants must retrieve their race packets on Friday at the Multisport & Fitness Expo presented by Verizon.
 Triple athletes have a private kiosk at the Expo, supported by a dedicated weekend concierge team!

 - Friday – Mandatory Athlete Briefing: Like all Sunday participants, all Triple Challenge participants must first attend a mandatory Athlete Briefing (on Friday) at the Expo prior to picking up their packets.

 - SuperSprint Race: Please be aware the first race is Saturday’s SuperSprint Tri, located at Foster Beach, approximately 7 miles north of downtown Chicago.
 There is no early racking (Friday) option for this event.
 Plan your travel accordingly.